 Existing and Proposed Projects

-To view maps illustrating the location, capacity, and project type (open- vs. closed-loop) of existing and proposed pumped storage projects, see:
+To view maps illustrating the location and capacity of existing and proposed pumped storage projects, see:

 For information on specific projects, including issued licenses and exemptions; pending licenses, relicenses, and exemptions; issued preliminary permits; and pending preliminary permits, see our main Licensing page.